Beet Juice May Help People With Peripheral Artery Disease Walk Pain-Free

 Diabetes and obesity often go hand in hand with PAD, and regular exercise is often what health experts recommend to patients as part of a healthy lifestyle to combat these health issues.
 Pain experienced while walking may be off-putting and lead to people ditching the activity altogether.

 According to the Mayo Clinic, PAD is a circulatory disease that develops when the blood flow to your limbs is restricted due to a narrowing of the arteries.
-PAD can cause stroke, heart attack and critical limb ischemia, a serious condition that happens when open sores don’t heal properly.
+PAD can cause stroke, heart attack, and critical limb ischemia, a serious condition that happens when open sores don’t heal properly.

 Peripheral artery disease is treated by managing the symptoms and by stopping the progression of atherosclerosis in the body.
 Some of the medications used to treat PAD have nasty side effects, so beet juice may turn out to be a nice natural alternative people can use to help them get active again and manage their symptoms.

 The results of the experiment were published in the AHA Journals on Aug 30.
-For the study, the researchers gave 35 patients wwith peripheral artery disease 36 supervised exercise sessions that lasted more than 12 weeks.
-During each 30-minute session, the participants walked on a treadmill, and the incline was set to their individual abilities by adjusting the machine’ speed and incline functions.
+For the study, the researchers gave 35 patients with peripheral artery disease 36 supervised exercise sessions that lasted more than 12 weeks.
+During each 30-minute session, the participants walked on a treadmill, and the incline was set to their individual abilities by adjusting the machines’ speed and incline functions.

 The researchers said that half the participants were randomly selected to drink the colorful juice three hours before exercising on the treadmill.
 The rest of them were given a placebo to drink.